About

 Both places are constant sources of inspiration for me.

 She is known for her captivating, emotionally charged Encaustic (pigmented beeswax) and Mixed Media pieces that speak to the delicate balance between nature and human connection.
+A Master of merging tactile elements, with a deep reverence for the environment, her art weaves together textures, colors, and layers that reflect the intricate beauty of the natural world.

-A Master of merging tactile elements, her art serves as a visual bridge between our modern lives and our dependency on the natural environment for resources, sustenance,
+Her art serves as a visual bridge between our modern lives and our dependency on the natural environment for resources, sustenance,

 and well-being.